iluxonchik/iluxonchik.github.com/_posts/2017-10-06-ssl-tls-overview.md

 ## Message Authenticaton (MAC)

-The `TLS Record Layer` uses a keyed `Message Authentication Code (MAC)` to protect messae integrity.
+The `TLS Record Layer` uses a keyed `Message Authentication Code (MAC)` to protect message integrity.
 The cipher suites defined in the [RFC 5246](https://tools.ietf.org/html/rfc5246#ref-HMAC) use a construction known as `HMAC`, [which I've already talked about before](#TODO).
 Other cipher suites, **may define their own MAC constructions**, if needed.
 This means that the `MAC` function in use is tied to the `cipher suite` in use.